 Buying and Selling a Biohazard Car

-Just because it is a biohazard car, it does not have to be the end for that car.
+Just because it is a biohazard car, it does not have to be the end of that car.
 When you can have it professionally cleaned, it can be used normally without much of a problem.

 That is why people think of buying and selling a biohazard car like any other business.